 Sometimes, though, a little flare-up after taking a remedy is a very good sign.
 It means better health will follow.

 However, there are some instances in which remedies may be given dry.
 There are many different homeopaths with different techniques.
 Choosing the right remedy is what’s most important.

 Homeopathy and New Age

-Some, practitioners, though, also use divination as a means of selecting the right remedy.
+Some, practitioners use divination as a means of selecting the right remedy.
 I’m not sure what, exactly, this entails.

 As a Catholic, this is against my religion.
 So I need to work with someone who doesn’t employ these techniques.